 If you’re looking for a place for your money this January, you can still feel confident about investing in bonds.
 Join other Laguna Beach investors in choosing this option.
 Just as importantly, take comfort in your knowledge of the risks that come with any financial investment in 2016 and beyond.

 Would you like to learn more about the benefits and risks of investing in bonds?
-Call Bart Zandbergen CFP® at (949) 297-8318 or visit his website to schedule a free consultation.
+Call Bart Zandbergen CFP® at (949) 297-8318 or visit his website to financial.